AdobeDocs/commerce-admin.en/help/b2b/install.md

 Prevent possible processing issues or delays by using the following parameters when you start the message consumers for B2B capabilities.

-- `--max-messages`—Specifies the maximum number of messages each consumer must process before terminating (default = 10000).
+- `--max-messages <value>`— Specifies the maximum number of messages each consumer must process before terminating (default = 10000).
 Although we do not recommend it, you can use 0 to prevent the consumer from terminating.
 The best practice for a PHP application is to restart long-running processes to prevent possible memory leaks.

-- `--batch-size`— Allows you to limit the system resources consumed by the consumers (CPU, memory).
+- `--batch-size <value>`— Allows you to limit the system resources consumed by the consumers (CPU, memory).
 Using smaller batches reduces resource usage and, thus, leads to slower processing.
-If specified, messages in a queue are consumed in batches of <value> each.
+If specified, messages in a queue are consumed in batches of `<value>` each.
 This option is applicable for the batch consumer only.
 If `--batch-size` is not defined, the batch consumer receives all available messages in a queue.

 You specify these parameters on the command line when you start the message consumers.